EMERGENCY CREDIT LINE GUARANTEE SCHEME GUIDELINES TO FOLLOW

 Special Liquidity Scheme for NBFCs / HFCs

 A new special liquidity scheme for non-banking financial companies (NBFCs) and housing finance companies (HFCs) has received Rs.
 A Special Purpose Vehicle (SPV) will be set up with an equity contribution of Rs 5 crore.

-The SPV will issue securities as required, subject to the total amount of securities not exceeding ₹ 30,000 crore to be extended by the required amount as required.
+The SPV will issue securities as required, subject to the total amount of securities not exceeding ₹ 30,000 crores to extend by the required amount as required.

-According to the Cabinet, the scheme will apply to all loans sanctioned under GECL from October 31, 2020 to October 31, 2020 or loans up to Rs 3 lakh crore under GECL.
-With full guarantee cover provided by the government under the scheme, banks will “save about Rs 25,000 – 30,000 crore in capital,” SBI said in its eCorp report last week.
+According to the Cabinet, the scheme will apply to all loans sanctioned under GECL from October 31, 2020, to October 31, 2020, or loans up to Rs 3 lakh crore under GECL.
+With full guarantee cover provided by the government under the scheme, banks will “save about Rs 25,000 – 30,000 crore in the capital,” SBI said in its eCorp report last week.

 The securities issued by the SPV will be purchased by the RBI and the proceeds from it will be used to obtain a minimum investment grade (remaining maturity) of the short term (maturity up to 3 months remaining) of the eligible NBFC / HFC.

-The proposed scheme is expected to provide much needed relief to the sector by encouraging MLIs to provide additional credit of up to Rs 3 lakh crore to the sector at low cost.
+The proposed scheme is expected to provide much-needed relief to the sector by encouraging MLIs to provide additional credit of up to Rs 3 lakh crore to the sector at a low cost.

 By supporting MSMEs to operate during the current unprecedented situation, the scheme will have a positive impact on the economy and support its revival, he added.